calvincxz/SpookyPeggle/README.md

     * Game master decides the power-up effect of the green peg
 4. Modified Power-ups
     * Added smoke effect for "space blast"
     * Added shadow glow for "spooky ball"
 5. Added NPC in game to share tips/messages with player
     * When power-up effect is in play
     * Close to winning
 6. Added music/sound
     * Background music
     * Sound effects for cannon/pegs lighting/winning the game/etc
 7. Added display for status of orange pegs
     * Shows number of orange pegs hit
 8. Score system
+    * Awards score based on peg type of pegs hit
     * Gives free ball when exceeding a certain score for the round
-  * Reward player for using less balls to clear the level
 9. Added Power-ups
+    * Turns ball into a fireball
     * Fireball which does not collide with pegs but light up all pegs along its way
-10. Added End Game Screen
-11. Added Purple pegs which gives score boost
+10. Added Purple pegs which gives score boost
     * Increases chance of free ball
+11. Added End Game Screen

 ## Tests
 [Test Plan](TestPlan.md)